 Jim Kelly, CEO & Publisher

 Jim Kelly, CEO of The Long Islander Group and Head Publisher for all of its affiliated papers, takes great pride in serving the community he has been an incredibly active member of for years.
 In 2002, Jim founded JVKellyGroup, Inc., a consulting firm located in Huntington that has provided expense management solutions to large and medium sized businesses.
 From there, Jim served as the Chairman of the Board of the Huntington Chamber of Commerce for several years.
 His desire to head The Long Islander Group stemmed from a love for Huntington, and he works diligently to ensure the quality of his newspapers exceed the expectations of their readers.

 Peter Sloggatt is associate publisher and managing editor for The Long Islander Group's newspapers.
 He was previously an editor and a reporter for other local newspapers and is the winner of numerous journalism awards from the New York Press Association.
 Peter has long been active with the Huntington Township Chamber of Commerce.
-A member of its board of directors since 2009, he currently serves on its communications, holiday parade and village parking committees.
 Peter also serves on the board of the Townwide Fund of Huntington and was one of the honorees for its 50th anniversary gala in 2010.
 In addition, he serves on the Huntington Station Awareness Day parade and festival committee, and in 2009 was appointed by the Town of Huntington to the Performing Arts Center Advisory Task Force as well.

 Luann Dallojacono, Editor